 First, Batson held that if the striking party fails to shoulder the shifted burden of production, the objecting party should prevail.
-Batson, 476 U.S. at 100 (remanding and concluding, "If the trial court decides that the facts establish, prima facie, purposeful discrimination and the prosecutor does not come forward with a neutral explanation for his action, our precedents require that petitioner's conviction be reversed."); Hernandez v.
-New York, 500 U.S. 352, 375-76 (1991) (Stevens, J., dissenting) ("By definition . . . a prima facie case is one that is established by the requisite proof of invidious intent.
-Unless the prosecutor comes forward with an explanation for his peremptories . . . to rebut that prima facie case, no additional evidence of racial animus is required to establish an equal protection violation.").
+Batson, 476 U.S. at 100 ("If the trial court decides that the facts establish, prima facie, purposeful discrimination and the prosecutor does not come forward with a neutral explanation for his action, our precedents require that petitioner's conviction be reversed."); Hernandez v.
+New York, 500 U.S. 352, 375-76 (1991) (Stevens, J., dissenting) ("By definition ... a prima facie case is one that is established by the requisite proof of invidious intent.
+Unless the prosecutor comes forward with an explanation for his peremptories ... to rebut that prima facie case, no additional evidence of racial animus is required to establish an equal protection violation.").
 The disposition in Batson is thus predicated on a prima facie case entitling the objecting party to relief.

-Second, the Court modeled the Batson requirement for a prima facie case with a shifting burden of production on the Court's Title VII cases.
+Second, the Court modeled the Batson requirement for a prima facie case with a shifting burden of production on its Title VII cases.
 Batson observed, "Our decisions concerning 'disparate treatment' under Title VII of the Civil Rights Act of 1964 have explained the operation of prima facie burden of proof rules."
 Batson, 476 U.S. at 94 n.18 (citing McDonnell Douglas Corp. v.
-Green, 411 U.S. 792 (1973); Texas Dept. of Community Affairs v.
+Green, 411 U.S. 792 (1973); Texas Dept. of Cmty.
+Affairs v.
 Burdine, 450 U.S. 248 (1981); United States Postal Serv.
 Bd. of Governors v.
-Aikens, 460 U.S. 711, 714 (1983)).
-The Title VII cases demonstrate that a prima facie case is one that is so persuasive it entitles the party with the burden of persuasion to relief if the opposing party does not meet the shifted burden of production.
+Aikens, 460 U.S. 711 (1983)); see also Miller-El v.
+Cockrell, 537 U.S. 322, 340 (2003); Purkett, 514 U.S. at 768-69; Hernandez, 500 U.S. at 359, 364-65 (plurality opinion).
+Those cases demonstrate that a prima facie case is one that is so persuasive it entitles the party with the burden of persuasion to relief if the opposing party does not meet the shifted burden of production.

-The leading case of McDonnell Douglas, 411 U.S. 792, explained, "The complainant in a Title VII trial must carry the initial burden under the statute of establishing a prima facie case of racial discrimination."
-Id. at 802.
+McDonnell Douglas, 411 U.S. 792, explained, "The complainant in a Title VII trial must carry the initial burden under the statute of establishing a prima facie case of racial discrimination."4/ Id. at 802.
 "The burden then must shift to the employer to articulate some legitimate, nondiscriminatory reason for the employee's rejection."
 Id.
 The complaining party is then "afforded a fair opportunity to show that [the employer's] stated reason for [the employee's] rejection was in fact pretext," id. at 804, "a coverup for a racially discriminatory decision," id. at 805.
 If the defendant in a Title VII case does not meet the shifted burden of production, the plaintiff is entitled to relief.